osallou/sysdig-analyser/README.md

     python bc_db.py upgrade

-Use *-h* for options to specify cassandra ip and cluster to use.

 ## Api keys

 To send events to web server, one need an API key.
 Script bc_api helps managing api keys